Tabwire/R6Tab-API/README.md

 <hr>

+## Notice
+No new applications will be accepted at this moment in time due to API abuse concerns.
+[Source](https://twitter.com/tabwire/status/1317928952317530114?s=20)

 ## Limitations
 - There are no limitations to this API as long as it is not abused.
 We hold the right to refuse service to anyone who we believe is abusing this system.